projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

   function should trust these post-conditions are met.
   Error checking of the post-conditions is not needed in release version of each caller.
 Developers could use ASSERT to catch design errors in a debug version for some cases.
 Verification of the hypervisor shall check whether the function guarantees all post-conditions (or not).

   This design assumption applies to the following case:

   - Return value of the function

-    It is used to guarantee that the return value is valid, such as the return pointer is not NULL, the return value is within a valid range, or the members of the return structure are valid.
+    It is used to guarantee that the return value is valid; for example, the return pointer is not NULL, the return value is within a valid range, or the  members of the return structure are valid.

 **Application Constraints**
   Application constraints of the hypervisor shall be defined in design document and safety manual.
-  All application constraints shall be guaranteed by external safety applications, such as Board Support Package, firmware, safety VM, or Hardware.
+All application constraints shall be guaranteed by external safety applications, such as Board Support Package, firmware, safety VM, and Hardware.
 The verification of application integration shall check whether the safety application meets all application constraints.
   These constraints must be verified during hypervisor validation test.
 It is optional to do error checking for application constraints at hypervisor boot time.

   This design assumption applies to the following cases:

   - Configuration data defined by external safety application, such as physical PCI device information specific for each board design.

-  - Input data that is only specified by external safety application.
+  - Input data that is specified only by external safety application.

 .. note:: If input data can be specified by both a non-safety VM and a safety VM, the application constraint isn't applicable to these data.
    Related error checking and handling shall be done during hypervisor design.

 Refer to the :ref:`C Programming Language Coding Guidelines <c_coding_guidelines>` to document these design assumptions with doxygen-style comments.